Oromis/touch-vtt/README.md

 ### Changelog

+- **1.7.0:** Added ability to target unowned tokens by simply tapping them with your finger.
 - **1.6.0:** Added button to delete the currently selected drawing.
 - **1.5.1:** Fixed players being able to rotate their token while the game is paused.
 Moved enlarge buttons feature from wall tools menu to module settings.
 - **1.5.0:** Added arrow buttons to the token HUD, allowing touchscreen users to rotate their token (long-press the token to activate the HUD).
 Added missing translation files.